quantiaconsulting/amplicon_metagenomics/DataImport_and_Tax_management/readme.md

   --m-barcodes-column barcode-sequence \
   --p-rev-comp-mapping-barcodes \
   --i-seqs emp-paired-end-sequences.qza \
-  --o-per-sample-sequences demux.qza \
+  --o-per-sample-sequences demux-full.qza \
   --o-error-correction-details demux-details.qza
 ```

 Let's visualize our data!!!
 ```
 qiime demux summarize \
-  --i-data demux.qza \
+  --i-data demux-full.qza \
-  --o-visualization demux.qzv
+  --o-visualization demux-full.qzv
 ```

 ### Importing demultiplexed by using the manifest file
-During the mail tutorial we imported the PE fastq files by using:
+During the main tutorial we imported the PE fastq files by using:
  - **type** `SampleData[PairedEndSequencesWithQuality]`: which means we are using PE fastq files;
  - **input-format** `CasavaOneEightSingleLanePerSampleDirFmt`: which means the file name are formatted by using the **CASAVA** file format.

-Sometimes our data are not formatted according to **CASAVA** format so we need to use an alternative way to import the data.
+Sometimes our data are not formatted according to **CASAVA** format, so we need to use an alternative way to import the data.
 To import the data we need to generate a **manifest file**.

-Initially we need to create a new folder in our home just because we are going to re-use this data for other stuff.
+Initially we need to create a new folder in our home just because we could re-use this data for other stuff.
 ```
 cd